Universal multi-stream radial structures of cold dark matter halos: Results

 where the characteristic scale $S(p)$ and density $A(p)$ are given as a function of $p$.
 Due to the rescaling in the stacking, the functions, $S(p)$ and $A(p)$, are quite similar among the four mass bins, as shown in Figure~\ref{fig:fitparams}.
 We find that these functions are well captured by

 including the weak mass dependence, where $M_\mathrm{vir,10}$ is defined by $M_\mathrm{vir}/10^{10}h^{-1}M_\odot$.

 In Figure~\ref{fig:general}, the stacked profiles are presented up to $p=40$.
 The horizontal axis is scaled by $(p/R_\mathrm{vir})$ and the vertical axis by $(10^{p/4}\,r/\overline{\rho}_{\rm m})$ for improved visibility.
 The errorbars indicate the standard error of the stacked profiles.
 The profiles are in agreement with Equation~(\ref{eq:double_powerlaw_fit}) over a wide range of radii and mass scales.
-A sharp cutoff is observed in the profile at large radii, which is consistent with our model with the asymptotic slope of $-8$.
-This is in line with the findings of \citet{2022arXiv220503420D}, who identified an exponential form with radial-dependent exponents for the profiles of ``orbiting'' particles, after the first pericenter passage.
+A sharp cutoff is observed in the profile at large radii, which is consistent with our model with the asymptotic slope of $-8$ (see also \citet{2022arXiv220503420D} for an alternative characterization of the outer cutoff for orbiting particles).
 More notably, the inner slope tends to be consistent with $-1$ for most cases, except for orbits with $p\lesssim10$ for the XL sample, which exhibit a shallower slope.
 This is likely due to the sensitivity of these low-$p$ orbits to recent mass accretion or merger history~\citep[e.g., ][]{Sugiura20}.
 However, this trend tends to be erased after several orbits, reaching a universal slope for $p\gtrsim10$, indicating a self-similar growth of phase-space structure.